 He’s basically, the most Japanese man on the fucking planet.
 There’s this massive picture of him, being all stoic while wearing a Gi, he’s even got a fucking black belt!
 The Shō pipe music that plays in the background fully cements Mak Takano-san as one of, if not the most Japanese man on the planet.

-If he doesn’t spend every dawn, meditating on top of a mountain or practising his Kamehameha technique then I just don’t know if I could handle that level of disappointment.
+If he doesn’t spend every dawn, meditating on top of a mountain or practicing his Kamehameha technique then I just don’t know if I could handle that level of disappointment.
 Reality would undoubtedly collapse due to a severe lapse in logic.
-Maths would stop working and our planet, no, the fucking universe would end up looking very much like a shrivelled up and burnt old sphincter.
+Maths would stop working and our planet, no, the fucking universe would end up looking very much like a shriveled up and burnt old sphincter.

 Shit, it’s the son of David Lynch in this scene!
-I guess, you have seen Eraserhead right?
+I guess you have seen Eraserhead right?
 David Lynch made a film about parental anxiety.
 The main character’ Henry Spencer (Jack Nance) murders his own offspring but not before allowing said offspring to become sick.
-Then he fantasises about a girl who steps on unborn babies… and David Lynch is a father?!
+Then he fantasizes about a girl who steps on unborn babies… and David Lynch is a father?!

 Frances Bay was an odd one, odd but cool.
 She made her acting début at the age of 59.
 She left her parents at age 16 to pursue a life in Hollywood… I guess she kept on walking past LA, by accident?
 I dunno, maybe she crawled her way to Hollywood, maybe pretended to be a dog with worms and shimmied her arse all the way to Hollywood?!